FCrSTATS/SBpitch/README.md

 To help people on their journey I have created a R package that creates customisable plots of pitches in ggplot2 that allows event data to be plotted on top.

+I have also created some [tutorials](https://github.com/FCrSTATS/StatsBomb_WomensData) to help others explore the data.

 ## Installation

 Installation is straight forward via the devtools package and the install_github() function.